It’s time to dispel the myth that femininity is a weakness in business.

-Here are 10 feminine qualities that I’ve employed in my years leading high-performing teams, creating happy work cultures — and now coaching my clients to become highly-effective leaders.
+Here are 10 “traditionally-feminine traits” that I’ve employed in my years leading high-performing teams, creating happy work cultures — and now coaching my clients to become highly-effective leaders.

 Embracing intuition allows you to welcome solutions that come to you naturally.
 Usually the simplest ones are the best ones (as I’m sure you know!).